A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

 \subsection{Summary and discussion}

 \textit{-Thermodynamic interpretation of nonequilibrium relations} \\ The nonequilibrium work relation implies that, from a series of out-of-equilibrium experiments involving random work, one can obtain the minimal work required to drive the system from an initial equilibrium state $\{A\}$ to a final equilibrium state $\{B\}$ along a quasistatic (equilibrium) path.
 This minimal work corresponds to the Helmholtz free energy difference, $W^{\mathrm{min}} = \Delta F^{eq}$.
-Similarly, the nonequilibrium heat relation indicates that, during the same process and from the same set of experiments, it is possible to access the maximal amount of heat exchanged with the thermal bath, which corresponds to the equilibrium entropy variation: $Q^{\mathrm{max}} = \Delta S^{eq} / \beta k_{B}$.
-Minimal work is thus associated with maximal heat in a way that ensures the first law of thermodynamics is satisfied.
-Outside equilibrium, the average work is greater than $\Delta F^{eq}$, while the average heat exchanged is less than $\Delta S^{eq} / \beta k_{B}$.
-In the reverse transformation from $\{B\}$ to $\{A\}$, the work delivered by the system to the surroundings along an equilibrium path is maximal, and the heat absorbed by the system from the bath is minimal.
+Similarly, the nonequilibrium heat relation indicates that, during the same process and from the same set of experiments, it is possible to access the minimal amount of heat exchanged with the thermal bath, which corresponds to the equilibrium entropy variation: $Q^{\mathrm{min}} = \Delta \overline{S^{eq}} / \beta k_{B}$.
+Minimal work is thus associated with minimal heat in a way that ensures the first law of thermodynamics is satisfied.
+In this case, heat is transferred to the bath when positive work is performed on the system.
+Outside equilibrium, the average work is greater than $\Delta F^{eq}$, whereas the magnitude of the average heat transferred to the bath is greater than $\left|\Delta \overline{S^{eq}}\right| / \beta k_{B}$.
+In the reverse transformation from $\{B\}$ to $\{A\}$, both the work delivered by the system to the surroundings along an equilibrium path and the heat absorbed by the system from the bath are maximal.
 In any case their sum remains equal to the equilibrium internal energy difference, $\Delta U^{eq}$ for the $A \rightarrow B$ transformation, and equal to $-\Delta U^{eq}$ for the $B \rightarrow A$ transformation.
 In the manuscript of Ref.~\cite{GARDEN1}, additional nonequilibrium relations involving $\Delta U^{eq}$ are derived, which may be tested experimentally.

-\textit{-Links between all the distributions} \\ Fig. 5 provides a schematic summary of the nonequilibrium relations discussed previously.
+\textit{-Links between all the random variables} \\ Fig.~5 provides a schematic summary of the nonequilibrium relations discussed previously.